 NOTE 1: The random value to calculate the value of timer T3245 can be UE implementation-specific value for the UE to perform SNPN selection for localized services in SNPN and receive localized services in the SNPN before the valid time of localized services ends.

-Upon expiry of the timer T3245, the UE shall erase the "permanently forbidden SNPNs" list(s) and "temporarily forbidden SNPNs" list(s) and set the selected entry of the "list of subscriber data" or the selected PLMN subscription to valid for 3GPP access and non-3GPP access.
+Upon expiry of the timer T3245, the UE shall erase the "permanently forbidden SNPNs" list(s), "temporarily forbidden SNPNs" list(s), "permanently forbidden SNPNs for access for localized services in SNPN" list(s) and "temporarily forbidden SNPNs for access for localized services in SNPN" list(s) and set the selected entry of the "list of subscriber data" or the selected PLMN subscription to valid for 3GPP access and non-3GPP access.
 When the lists are erased, the UE performs cell selection according to 3GPP TS 38.304 [28].

 If the UE is switched off when the timer T3245 is running, the UE shall behave as follows when the UE is switched on and the selected entry of the "list of subscriber data" or the selected PLMN subscription remain the same: